 Best free London museum for: close ups of famous names

-Don’t miss: To see the collection chronologically start at the top and work down, you’ll pass an Antony Gormley figure above the escalator.
+Don’t miss: To see the collection chronologically start at the top and work down, and look out for the Antony Gormley figure above the escalator.

 Royal Academy of Arts